cscie114/csci-e-114-final-project-delpebricep/README.md

-# CSCI E-114 Final Projcet | Gatsby Quiz Land
+# CSCI E-114 Final Projcet | Quiz Land

-This Gatsby website
+My final project is a Gatsby website that uses [The Trivia API](https://the-trivia-api.com/) to generate random collections of trivia questions and display each of them as interactive quiz games.
+Users can answer questions and submit their scores to online leaderboards hosted on MongoDB Atlas.

 **Project Site**: https://quiz-land.netlify.app/

-## Application Setup
+## Application Local Setup

 ### Step 1: Installation